bryantrobbins/activiti-boot/README.md

 For now, I have put both into the AbootApplication.groovy file (the ResumeService as a class, and the init method as a method).

+## REST API, for the WIN

+I've added the REST API for Activiti thanks to a single dependency in my gradle build file.
+Now I can start and otherwise manage workflow instances from curl commands.
+This is awesome ... it was pretty straightforward from the existing tutorial to do so.